 Finally, at the Kresge Foundation, Wendy Jackson reflected on the P-20 project's impact: "This project has captured the minds and hopes of the entire Foundation...
-This is the first big project in which we look at kids in the eye.
-We're responsible in some ways for getting them the highest quality educational experience."
+This is the first big project in which we looked at the city exclusively through the eyes of a child.
+We're responsible for getting them the highest quality educational experience."
 Similarly, Aaron Seybert says, "I struggle to think of a comparative project in Detroit that has [the same] transformative impact."
 He recognizes the high "opportunity cost" of Kresge's investment into the project, but the risks of failure - if the campus shut down and deteriorated - would have been enormous.
 The Foundation continues to see Marygrove as a flagship investment key to neighborhood-based development in Detroit.